Frequently Asked Questions

 $50.00 VT State Dues

-****Starting in for the 2026-2027 season VTHSRA will have a mandatory requirement for members to bring in a $250 monetary sponsorship (families with multiple kids enrolled will be required to bring in a $125 sponsorship for each child enrolled) each season to be eligible for year-end awards.****
+****Starting in for the 2026-2027 season VTHSRA will have a mandatory requirement for members to bring in a monetary sponsorship ****

 **All prices subject to change